Alexandra Lebenthal

-Alexandra Lebenthal is an American businesswoman.
+Alexandra Lebenthal (born March 11, 1964) is an American businesswoman.
 She was the President and Chief Executive Officer of the municipal bond franchise Lebenthal & Company until June 2017.

 Early life and education

 Lebenthal was born to a Jewish family.
 Her father is James A. Lebenthal.
 Her grandparents, Louis and Sayra Fischer Lebenthal, founded Lebenthal & Company in 1925.

 Lebenthal graduated with an A.B in history from Princeton University in 1986 after graduating from the Nightingale-Bamford School.

 Career

 Lebenthal started her career in municipal bond investing at Kidder, Peabody & Company.

 In 1988, Lebenthal followed in the footsteps of her father James A. Lebenthal and became the company spokesperson.
 By 1995 she became the company's president and CEO at the age of 31.
 In 2001, Lebenthal & Company was sold to AdVest, which was later acquired by Merrill Lynch.
 In 2007, Lebenthal regained the rights to the name for a reported sum of $1,000.

-In 1999 Lebenthal was named one of New York's 100 most influential women by Crain's New York Business.
-In 2012 Fortune called Alexandra Lebenthal "The new queen of Wall Street."
+In 1999, Lebenthal was named one of New York's 100 most influential women by Crain's New York Business.
+In 2012, Fortune called Alexandra Lebenthal "The new queen of Wall Street."
 She has also been named one of the top 50 Women in Wealth Management by Wealth Manager Magazine.

 Lebenthal authored a novel entitled Recessionistas in 2013.

 She stepped down as CEO in 2017, and her brother James, chief of asset management, left as well.

 In 2017, James Cayne sued Lebenthal for allegedly refusing to fully repay a personal loan in the amount of $1 million, and in October 2017 a New York judge ruled in his favor.